-The Nomination Committee was set up on 7 February 2002 with its terms of reference adopted on 20 August 2002.
-Mr. Cha Peng Koi @ Chia Peng Koi was appointed as the Chairman and its other members are Mr. Tey Ah Tee @ Teo Ah Tee and Mr. Tan Chuan Hock.
+The Nomination Committee was set up on 7 February 2002 with its current terms of reference adopted on 22 February 2008.
+Mr. Tan Chuan Hock was appointed as the Chairman with effect from 1 March 2009 in replacement of Mr. Cha Peng Koi @ Chia Peng Koi and its other members are Mr. Tey Ah Tee @ Teo Ah Tee and Mr. Chan Chor Ngiak.